snootched/cb-lcars/README.md

 ## Get to know `custom-button-card`

 This collection of controls are implementations of `custom-button-card` [configuration templates](https://github.com/custom-cards/button-card?tab=readme-ov-file#configuration-templates).
-It's important to familiarize yourself with how templates work.
+It's important to familiarize yourself with how templates work - or you'll go mad.

 tl;dr:
-- Templates are 'additive' - last definition of a variable wins.
+- Templates are 'additive' - last definition of a duplicated variable wins.
 - Variables are processed in *alphanumeric* order.
 It is what it is.

 ## Dependencies and Extras